DallanQ/7_wonders_duel/Manual.md

 4. Shuffle the Progress tokens and place 5 of them randomly, face up, on the board.
 Return the rest to the box.
 5. Each player takes 7 coins from the Bank.

+> Game interface featuring five key components: (1) a circular marker or dial on the left side (2) a red token or marker in the center that moves along a path of circles to track rounds or events, (3) three red markers along the lower section,(4) a series of green icons at the top and (5) coin tokens on both sides with values of "1" and "2" used as currency or resources.

 ### Wonders Selection Phase (Page 7)